philc/book-notes/lifestyle/the psychology of money - morgan housel.md

   himself to one strategy, one world view, or one passing trend."
 * Unbreakable: "more than I want big returns, I want to be financially unbreakable.
-And if I'm unbreakable I actually think I'll get the biggest returns, because I'll be able to stick around long enough for compounding to work wonders.""
+And if I'm unbreakable I actually think I'll get the biggest returns, because I'll be able to stick around long enough for compounding to work wonders."
 * A good plan acknowledges and embraces that there will be many black swans in our lifetime, and allows room for error in the planning.
 * Flexibility: "it comes in many forms: A frugal budget, flexible thinking, and a loose timeline -- anything that lets you live happily with a range of outcomes."
 * "Economies, markets, and careers often follow a similar path -- growth amid loss."
 * "Stocks lost a third of their value at least 12 times." (yeesh)